-- The first line, the status line, consists of an acknowledgment of the HTTP version used, followed by a status request (and its brief meaning in human-readable text).
+- The first line, the status line, consists of an acknowledgment of the HTTP version used, followed by a response status code (and its brief meaning in human-readable text).

-- Subsequent lines represent specific HTTP headers, giving the client information about the data sent (e.g., type, data size, compression algorithm used, hints about caching).
+- Subsequent lines represent specific HTTP headers, giving the client information about the data sent (for example, type, data size, compression algorithm used, hints about caching).
 Similarly to the block of HTTP headers for a client request, these HTTP headers form a block ending with an empty line.